janusheide/bouillon/README.rst

 ::

-    (clone the repository and remove the history) git clone git@github.com:janusheide/bouillon.git
+    > Clone the repository and remove the history git clone git@github.com:janusheide/bouillon.git
     cd bouillon
     rm -rf .git

-    (copy the project structure into your existing (empty) git repository) cp -r * ../new_project
+    > Copy the project structure into your existing (empty) git repository cp -r * ../new_project
     cd ../new_project/
     git add .